- The Grievance Board Meets between 1 pm - 4 pm and 6 pm - 8 pm

 You may be able to find home sales information on www.zillow.com

-REMEMBER: The burdon of proof is on the applicant/owner of the property, or the person authorized to file the grievance.
+REMEMBER: The burden of proof is on the applicant/owner of the property, or the person authorized to file the grievance.
 You must provide documents, or recent sales, and pictures to prove your case.

-Anyone who wishes to file a formal complaint on their assessment must apply for assessment review with the Board of Assessment Review (BOAR) Between May 1, 2021 and May 25, 2021.
-Completed applications (RP-524) should be submitted to the Assessor’s Office on or before this date with your supporting documention.
+Anyone who wishes to file a formal complaint on their assessment must apply for assessment review with the Board of Assessment Review (BOAR) Between May 1, 2023, and May 23, 2023.
+Completed applications (RP-524) should be submitted to the Assessor’s Office on or before this date with your supporting documentation.

-The Assessor can review your property and make modifications, if necessary, prior to May 1st each year.
+The Assessor can review your property and make modifications, if necessary, prior to May 1st of each year.
 After May 1st, you must file a grievance.
-You may appear in person, by appointment, and present additional documentation to the BOAR to support your opinion of the property value.
+You may appear in person, and present additional documentation to the BOAR to support your opinion of the property value.